Your membership has expired

 Top-Freezer Refrigerators

 The LG LT18S2100W delivers strong performance all-around.
-And given its price, it’s also an incredible bargain, and Lowe’s still has the Labor Day price.
+And given its price, it’s also an incredible bargain—we have seen it for $100 less before, but not in some time.
 This refrigerator, 28 inches wide, garners stellar ratings for energy efficiency and thermostat control, and it’s also excellent when it comes to temperature uniformity and noise output, making it one of the quieter top-freezers we’ve tested.
 But this model receives our lowest rating for ease of use.
 In surveys of our members, LG top-freezers got a top-notch rating for predicted reliability and a middling score for owner satisfaction.

 Washing Machines

 The LG WM3400CW is already quite inexpensive even when it’s not discounted, so this is a great deal.
-Lowe’s did drop the price below $600 for Labor Day, so you may see a better discount during Black Friday sales.
 Especially given the quality of its performance, it’s a smart buy as well as an environmentally friendly choice.
 You still get exceptional washing performance along with water and energy efficiency.
 But this model isn’t particularly gentle on fabric, so you might want to try the delicate cycle for your best threads.
 This washer’s claimed capacity is 4.5 cubic feet, and its cycle time is 105 minutes.

-One of the most budget-friendly top-load agitators in our tests, the LG WT7005CW is the same price at Home Depot as we saw during Labor Day sales.
+One of the most budget-friendly top-load agitators in our tests, the LG WT7005CW is $20 less than it was during the last big sale.
 This eco-friendly Green Choice washer isn’t the gentlest on clothes, but it conserves energy and water.
 It’s among the quietest models in our tests and causes little to no vibration, meaning it won’t disturb you with rumbling.
 The cycle time is 70 minutes using the normal-wash, heavy-soil setting.
 Shorten it by using the normal-soil setting when you can.

 Clothes Dryers